 When and how to paint a garden shed

 Ideally, the best time to paint a garden shed is when it is new and when the weather is fair, ideally spring or summer.
-New sheds can be treated with a clear wood preservative prior to painting.
-If done before the shed is constructed, the ends of the shed panels can also be treated providing better long term protection for the shed.
+New sheds should be treated with a clear wood preservative before construction.
+Treat all surfaces including the ends and edges of all shed panels to provide the best long term protection for the timber.

 If using a wood or shed preservative prior to painting, ensure that the correct type is used.
-For water based shed paints, ensure that the preservative does not include wax, oil or silicon.
-If painting with an oil based stain or paint then preservers that contain wax should be fine but always check cross compatibility between paints and preservers before starting any project.
+For water-based shed paints, ensure that the preservative does not include wax, oil or silicon.
+If painting with an oil-based stain or paint then preservers that contain wax should be fine but always check cross compatibility between paints and preservers before starting any project.

 Painting old sheds

-Old sheds must be clean, dry and free from surface contaminates prior to painting.
-Any traces of mould, algae, green or black staining on the timber must be cleaned and treated prior to painting.
+Old sheds must be clean, dry and free from surface contaminates before painting.
+Any traces of mould, algae, green or black staining on the timber must be treated and cleaned off.

 - Scrape off any surface mould or algae with a paint scraper or stiff brush

 - Treat the whole shed with a mould and algae spray to kill off mould and algae spores in the wood fibres

 - Treat a second time if the mould, mildew or algae is particularly bad